Charles Itandje: Kavala and Atromitos

 On 29 August 2009, Itandje moved on loan at Kavala for the whole of the season despite interests from La Liga side Málaga and Sporting de Gijón.
 Upon joining Kavala, Itandje says joining the club describes the experience as "exotic in a fairly ambitious club" and "unlike anything I have experienced" club.
-There is no fitness center, no training center.
+There is no fitness centre, no training centre.
 After being a second choice goalkeeper, Itandje managed to beat off competitions from veteran goalkeeper Željko Kalac to become a first choice goalkeeper.
 Itandje went on to make 19 appearances for Kavala and Itandje also made 9 clean sheets for the club.

 On 8 December 2010, it was announced that Itandje would be leaving Liverpool, being released from his contract.
 He joined Greek club Atromitos on a free transfer on 1 January 2011.
 Upon his departure from Liverpool, Newspaper Liverpool Echo were relieved of finally getting rid of Itandje.
 Since joining Greece permanently, Itandje have become the first choice goalkeeper throughout his Atromitos career.

 He started the Greek Cup final for Atromitos who lost 3–0 to AEK at the OAKA stadium in Athens and also started in another Greek Cup final for Atromitos, which they lost 2–1 to Olympiacos at the OAKA stadium in Athens for the second time, which Atromitos played in.
 Despite losing the Greek Cup, Itandje, nevertheless, helped the club reach fifth place, which resulted in a qualification in the Europa League.
 In the Europa League Qualification Round against Newcastle United, Itandje played in both legs, as Newcastle United win 2–1 on aggregate, thus putting Atromitos out of the Europa League.

 During his time at Atromitos, Itandje credited Giorgos Donis on helping him, quoting: "I am very proud that my coach says very good things about me.
 For this I came to the group.
 O Donis brought me much because he believed in me and told me to come in Atromitos."